8bitplus

 Now for the video output system.
 I am using a new scart port which will be attached to the rear of the finished casing.
 I used 5v with a 100Ω resistor for the video Blanking Ground.

-An RGB TV makes for the prefect arcade monitor and supports plenty of the standard resolutions needed for arcade games.
+An RGB TV makes for the prefect arcade monitor and supports plenty of the standard resolutions needed for older arcade games and also consoles.

 By this point the system could be started for testing.